Judgement: Preview, release date, trailers and more

 After a few quick time events and clumsily tripping over some rubbish bins, I’m brought into an ominously grim alleyway.
 In trademark Yakuza style, it’s time for a fight.
 Representing the early parts of the game, this level introduces tutorials throughout by teaching you various movement and combat systems.

-Judgement is littered with CSI-esque scenarios like this where you’ll approach an objective from the perspective of a charming super-sleuth.
+Judgment is littered with CSI-esque scenarios like this where you’ll approach an objective from the perspective of a charming super-sleuth.
 Another scenario saw me interviewing a club owner about an alleged Yakuza assault.
 He protested his innocence for ages, but was powerless once I confronted him with CCTV footage of him at the scene.
-Moments like this are wonderful, and exactly what makes Judgement shine.
+Moments like this are wonderful, and exactly what makes Judgment shine.

 Related: Upcoming Nintendo Switch Games

-You’ve also got a place to call home in Judgement.
+You’ve also got a place to call home in Judgment.
 This comes in the form of a small yet cozy office where friends hang out and major story moments progress.
 It’s a lovely little space, enhanced further once you unlock the ability to customise it with decorative touches.
-You can even unlock music to play through Judgement’s robust upgrade system.
+You can even unlock music to play through Judgment’s robust upgrade system.

 First Impressions